 Sudhir Valia became a member of the Taro Board in September 2010.
-Mr. Valia joined Sun Pharma as a director in January 1994 and was a whole-time director until May 2019.
+Mr. Valia joined Sun Pharma as a director in January 1994 and was a wholetime director until May 2019.
 He is now a non-executive director of Sun Pharma.
 Mr. Valia is the recipient of the CNBC TV 18's CFO Awards for best performing CFO in the Pharma/Healthcare sector in 2012, 2009 and 2006.
 He also received the "Adivasi Sevak Puraskar" award from the Government of Maharashtra in 2008-2009.
 Prior to joining Sun Pharma, Mr. Valia was a chartered accountant in private practice.
 Mr. Valia is a Director of various companies, including Shantilal Shanghvi Foundation and Sun Pharma Advanced Research Company Ltd. Mr. Valia is a qualified chartered accountant in India.

 Uday Baldota became a member of the Taro Board in December 2016 and assumed the role of Chief Executive Officer in August 2017.
 He continues as a member of the global Core Management Team of Sun Pharma.
+Mr. Baldota serves on the board of directors of the Association for Accessible Medicines.
 Mr. Baldota was formerly Executive Vice President & Chief Financial Officer of Sun Pharma.
 He led their global Finance function from June 2012 and was designated as the Chief Financial Officer in August 2014.
 From June 2005 to May 2012, Mr. Baldota served in various leadership positions as a Vice President and later Senior Vice President reporting to the Chairman and Managing Director of Sun Pharma.
 Mr. Baldota's areas of responsibility over his tenure at Sun Pharma have included accounting, M&A, business finance, tax, treasury, insurance, controllership, legal, corporate secretarial, corporate communication and internal audit.
 Mr. Baldota was the Vice President Purchasing of Lafarge India Limited from March 2003 to June 2005 and served as its Head of Information Technology from November 1999 to March 2003.
 Prior to that, Mr. Baldota served in various IT and marketing roles with Sun Pharma between May 1995 and November 1999.
 Mr. Baldota earned a Bachelor of Technology in Chemical Engineering from Indian Institute of Technology, Delhi, and a Masters of Business Administration from the Indian Institute of Management, Ahmedabad.

-Linda Benshoshan became a member of the Taro Board in December 2016 and serves as the Chairwoman of the Audit Committee and is a member of the Compensation Committee.
+Linda Benshoshan became a member of the Taro Board in December 2016 and serves as the Chairwoman of the Audit Committee and the Chairwoman of the Compensation Committee.
 She served as a member of the board of Israel Discount Bank from November 2014 until May 2017.
 Mrs. Benshoshan has been a partner at FORMA Real Estate Funds since November 2016 and a board member of Energix Renewable Energies Ltd. (TASE: ENRG).
-She is External Director at MRR Thirteen Limited and External Director at PRIORTECH LTD. Over the last five years, Mrs. Benshoshan has served in various capacities within the finance and academic sphere, including, as a member of the advisory board at ALTO Real Estate Funds; and an External Director and Chairwoman of the investments committee at 'Rom' Study Fund.
+She is an External Director at MRR Thirteen Limited, External Director at PRIORTECH LTD and External Director at MIGDALINSURANCE & FINANCIAL HOLDINGS Ltd. Over the last five years, Mrs. Benshoshan has served in various capacities within the finance and academic sphere, including, as a member of the advisory board at ALTO Real Estate Funds; and an External Director and Chairwoman of the investments committee at 'Rom' Study Fund.
 Mrs. Benshoshan holds a B.A. in Economics and Sociology and an M.B.A.in Finance and Banking, from the Hebrew University of Jerusalem.